Mu-L/multi-elasticsearch-head-chrome/Readme.md

 * More minimal look
 * Able to handle non-JSON response in Any Request tab

-- [X] This extension is still "Pending Review" for Google Webstore (2020-09-16)
+- [X] This extension is now live on [Google Webstore](https://chrome.google.com/webstore/detail/multi-elasticsearch-head/cpmmilfkofbeimbmgiclohpodggeheim) (2020-09-13), You can add it to Chrome and Edge

 ## Synopsis

 Chrome Extension containing the excellent [ElasticSearch Head](https://github.com/mobz/elasticsearch-head) application.

+## Motivation of Multi Elasticsearch Head

+The original Elasticsearch Head doesn't offer us the easy ability to switch between different clusters, and the bookmark solution is not favorable to us.

-## Motivation
+## Motivation of Elasticsearch Head

 This was created because ElasticSearch 5 removed the ability to run ElasticSearch Head as an Elastic Plugin.
 This offers an alternative to self-hosting in your own web server.
 It also has the advantage of bypassing CORS without configuring CORS on your Elastic server.

 ## Installation

-Head over to [ElasticSearch Head](https://chrome.google.com/webstore/detail/elasticsearch-head/ffmkiejjmecolpfloofpjologoblkegm) page on the Chrome Web Store.
+Head over to [Multi Elasticsearch Head](https://chrome.google.com/webstore/detail/multi-elasticsearch-head/cpmmilfkofbeimbmgiclohpodggeheim) page on the Chrome Web Store.

 ## Usage